We are unable to display alerts at this time. Alerts are still available by subscription.

 Although Muni’s fleet accounts for less than .01 percent of overall citywide emissions, the SFMTA is working towards a 100 percent zero-emission fleet as part of its leadership in confronting climate change.

 On Tuesday, March 16th, 2021, the SFMTA’s Board of Directors adopted the agency’s Zero Emission Bus (ZEB) Rollout Plan, in accordance with the California Air Resource Board’s (CARB) Innovative Clean Transit regulation.
-Our Zero Emission Bus Rollout Plan describes how we will transition our facilities to support a battery-electric fleet.
+We continue to update our Zero Emission Bus Rollout Plan to describe how we will transition our facilities to support a battery-electric fleet.

 Project Timeline